Multi-Class Unlearning for Image Classification via Weight Filtering: PROPOSED METHOD

 so that $\mathcal{D}_f$ is to be unlearned.
 In other words, the final set of weights of the unlearned model should be close to a model trained from scratch on $\mathcal{D} \setminus \mathcal{D}_f$.
 Depending on the use case, $\mathcal{D}_f$ can be conceived as containing a single datapoint (\ie, item removal), a group of data with similar features or labels (\ie, feature removal), or an entire class (class removal)~\cite{nguyen2022survey}.

-\tit{Class removal} There are many scenarios where the data to be forgotten belongs to single or multiple classes from a trained model.
-Under the standard class-unlearning scheme, unlearning a class requires adopting the procedure described above over all datapoints of a single class.
-Compared to item or feature removal, class removal is more challenging because retraining solutions can incur many unlearning passes and increase the computational cost.
+\tit{Class removal} Forgetting data from single or multiple classes in a trained model presents challenges.
+Unlearning a class typically involves multiple passes over its datapoints, which is computationally costly compared to item or feature removal.
 Further, when unlearning different classes is required, the training procedure described in Eq.~\ref{eq:sgd_unl} must be repeated for each class as unlearning one class inevitably shifts $\hat{w}$ towards a configuration in which recovering a previously unlearnt class and then unlearning a new one becomes both cumbersome and inefficient.
-In the extreme case where one might want a model to selectively unlearn all the $N_{c}$ classes on which it has been trained, this requires repeating the procedure $N_{c}$ times starting from $\hat{w}$ and store as many independent checkpoints.
+In the case where one wants a model to selectively unlearn all the $N_{c}$ classes on which it has been trained, this requires repeating the procedure $N_{c}$ times starting from $\hat{w}$ and store as many independent checkpoints.